Research

 Instruction

-Traditional methods produce better results than “progressive” methods, especially for lower income children.
+Traditional methods produce better results than so-called “student centered” methods, especially for lower income children.

 Academic Results